Table of Contents

 Godan Verbs

-For godan verbs, you first need to look at the dictionary form of the verb, which always ends in hiragana from the う line, like 会う and 行く.
-Then switch that う-line hiragana to its equivalent from the え line.
+For godan verbs, take a look at the ending of the verb in plain form, which always ends in hiragana from the う-line, like 会う and 行く.
+Then switch that う-line hiragana to its equivalent from the え-line.

 会